jm--/seL4Doom/README.md

 # seL4Doom

 DOOM rocks, so does seL4!
-This project is an attempt to make the PC game DOOM run on the seL4 microkernel.
+The goal of this project is to make the PC game DOOM run on the seL4 microkernel.

 # License